DianaLee1219/WeatherForecast/HandleMissingValues_&_Typos/README.md

 # Handling Missing Values and Typos
 ## How does it work?

+I corrected typos using python code and searched missing values later.

-Most of the work related to handling missing values and correcting typos was done manually.
+Most of the work related to correcting typos was done manually.

 I noticed a significant number of typos in the **country** and **location_name (city)** fields.